A tradition of celebrating Veterans Day with ravioli dinners was initiated by President Woodrow Wilson in 1919.

 Ravioli is a traditional Italian food consisting of a filling enclosed within two layers of thin egg pasta dough, served in broth or with a pasta sauce.
 The type of ravioli most familiar to Americans is a canned version filled with beef or processed cheese and served in a tomato-based sauce.

-Contrary to a now common rumor, save for the fact that tinned ravioli was developed around the time of World War I, there is no connection between that food and Veterans Day.
 The rumor that ravioli is a “traditional meal” on Veterans Day, a tradition initiated when President Woodrow Wilson supposedly served a ravioli dinner to 2,000 veterans who visited the White House on 11 November 1919, originated with a spurious edit made to Wikipedia’s article about Veterans Day on

 Because it is a federal holiday, many Americans have the day off from school or work for Veterans Day.